aurarius1/aurarius1.github.io/_posts/2024-09-28-framing-a-phone.md

 ---
 layout: post
-title: My Framed iPhone
+title: Framing a phone
-date: 2024-09-30 17:00:00
+date: 2024-09-28 17:00:00
 categories: diy
 tags: teardown, phones
 ---
 A few months ago I received an iPhone 6s from a friend who couldn't remember their iCloud password and since it was a 6s decided they didn’t want to bother with it anymore..
-So the question then was what to do with, of course keeping it for spare parts was an option, but since it was such an old phone I needed something better as it would mostly just collect dust waiting to donate some of its internals.
+So the question then was what to do with it, of course keeping it for spare parts was an option, but since it was such an old phone I needed something better as it would mostly just collect dust waiting to donate some of its internals.
 After digging around online, I found the perfect answer: teardown art.
 Not only would it give new life to the old device, but I’d also end up with a unique piece of art for my home.
 Basically, the phone is disassembled into its pieces and then put on a nice template describing each part.
 To really make this look good though it should be noted that the phone shouldn't show visible defects/marks and should still have the original battery.

 ## Disassembling the phone
 Disassembling the phone is pretty easy, for most of the phones iFixit provides a teardown guide, follow it and you'll mostly be good to go.
 The only thing you need to look out for is that you should be really careful as to not rip any ribbon cables or similar.
 The only cable I did cut was the battery connector.
 This was cut off and then insulated using black tape - this is not visible at all, as the battery itself is also black.